 I feel that I’ve done enough.
 At what point do I get to enjoy the benefits from the hard work I’ve spent working my way up the corporate ladder?

 This has been a big source of contention.
 More and more so as the time ticks on and as my patience begins to wane.

 I would like to say that we have reached some happy solution that is wrapped up in a glorious bow, but we haven’t.
-All we really hold onto is the notion that he will get hired as a firefighter eventually.
+All we really hold onto is the notion that he will get hired as a firefighter after he receives his degree in fire science.
 Until then, I keep reminding myself that we were put on the same team to win.
 It is not a his vs. hers type of game, we’re both on the same team.
 Of course, that is definitely one of those easier-said-than-done type of idioms.

 However, there is really nothing I can do at this moment to change the position we find ourselves in.
 Getting mad at our situation doesn’t help anything.
 So until there is a solution, it is best to focus on the good.